 |

-Through this Chelsea tour, experience the best of New York nightlife: Have dinner at Naima - a Southern Italian restaurant.
 Be treated like a celebrity - walk around the lines and past the velvet ropes into New York City's hottest nightclubs.
-More info...

 |